jramkiss/jramkiss.github.io/_posts/drafts/_2020-09-29-hierarchical_models.md

 - [Radon data analysis](https://github.com/fonnesbeck/multilevel_modeling/blob/master/multilevel_modeling.ipynb)
 - [Shrinkage in hierarchical models](http://doingbayesiandataanalysis.blogspot.com/2012/11/shrinkage-in-multi-level-hierarchical.html)

+### Posterior Overhaul

+Hierarchical models also work because the resulting posterior is changed completely.
+I'll demonstrate that in this section and walk through an example using a non-hierarchical and a hierarchical model.

 ### Open Questions

 - **Hierarchical priors make the model more flexible.
 Why can't we just use a flat prior for added flexibility?** - Two main things here, hierarchical models allow you to pool data from different classes without making naive assumptions about the classes (is this a random effects model?).
 Second: in general can we just use flatter priors?
 Or should they be conjugate?
 Is it because of the resulting posterior?